alexmiddeleer/DoctrineModule/docs/hydrator.md

 #### Example 3 : OneToMany association

-DoctrineModule hydrator also handles OneToMany relationships (when use `Zend\Form\Element\Collection` element).
+DoctrineModule's hydrator also handles OneToMany relationships (when use `Zend\Form\Element\Collection` element).
 Please refer to the official [Zend Framework 2 documentation](http://framework.zend.com/manual/2.0/en/modules/zend.form.collections.html) to learn more about Collection.

 > Note: internally, for a given collection, if an array contains identifiers, the hydrator automatically fetch the objects through the Doctrine `find` function.
-However, this may cause problems if one of the value of the collection is the empty string '' (as the ``find`` will most likely fail).
+However, this may cause problems if one of the values of the collection is the empty string '' (as the ``find`` will most likely fail).
 In order to solve this problem, empty string identifiers are simply ignored during the hydration phase.
-Therefore, if your database contains an empty string value as primary key, the hydrator could not work correctly (the simplest way to avoid that is simply to not have an empty string primary key, which should not happen if you use auto-increment primary keys, anyway).
+Therefore, if your database contains an empty string value as primary key, the hydrator might not work correctly (the simplest way to avoid that is simply to not have an empty string primary key, which should not happen anyway if you use auto-incrementing primary keys).

-Let's take again a simple example: a BlogPost and Tag entities.
+Let's take another simple example: BlogPost and Tag entities.

 ```php